kristianhnielsen/freelance-website-astro/src/content/blog/How To Improve Web Accessibility.md

 Most browsers come with a built-in contrast checking tool.
 In Chrome and Firefox you can find it by opening the developer tools (`Ctrl + Shift + i`), and click the element inspector at the top (`Ctrl + Shift + C`).
 Now you can hover the cursor anywhere on any website and see the contrast ratio.

-If you are trying to pick a color and wish to see the contrast, I like to use [Colour Contrast Checker](https://colourcontrast.cc/).
+If you are trying to pick a color and wish to see the contrast, I like to use <a href="https://colourcontrast.cc/" class="external-link" target="_blank">Colour Contrast Checker</a>.

 ### Tabbing